ernovoseller/DuelingPosteriorSampling/README.md

 model (for which Bayesian logistic regression is a special case).

 In the paper, we prove an asymptotic Bayesian no-regret rate for DPS with a Bayesian linear regression credit assignment model.
 To our knowledge, this is the first regret guarantee for preference-based RL.

+## Implementation Notes

+The DPS code and baseline algorithms can all be found in the "Learning_algorithms/" folder.
+Simulation environments are located in the "Envs/" folder.
+Finally, the scripts DPS_GPR_in_RiverSwim.py, and DPS_linear_in_RiverSwim.py demonstrate executing the DPS algorithm (with the Gaussian process regression and Bayesian linear regression credit assignment models, respectively) in the RiverSwim environment.